coconutpalm/clj-foundation/README.md

 clj-foundation supplies namespaces making additional simple things easy and hard things possible in Clojure that are intended for use across all Clojure projects at Brad's Deals.

-(This fork intends to maintain and to continue to develop upon the work begun at Bra'ds Deals in the ShopSmart repository.)

 * Enhances the core language in resonable, useful, and conservative ways.
 * Enables programming using a monadic style without requiring explicit monad types.
 * Describes, specifies, and illustrates best practices at Brad's Deals for working in Clojure.
 * The only dependencies are Clojure, Potemkin, and Schema in order to minimize adoption friction.

+This fork intends to maintain and to continue to develop upon the work begun at Bra'ds Deals in the ShopSmart repository.
+Pull requests back into ShopSmart's repository are welcome if ShopSmart wants to continue maintaining their version.

 ## High-quality domain-specific libraries complimenting this